Find out here how the Green Button is evolving.

 The terms of reference of the already concluded consultation provide relevant information on the background, framework, objectives and next steps in the further development of the Green Button.

-In two council meetings in December 2020 and June 2021, the expert advisory council members, chaired by Michael Windfuhr (Deputy Director of the German Institute for Human Rights), discussed the draft criteria.
+In multiple council meetings, the expert advisory council members, chaired by Michael Windfuhr (Deputy Director of the German Institute for Human Rights), discussed the draft criteria.

 The statements as well as further information on the expert advisory council can be found here.